data.R | ds4psy

 # usethis::use_data(exp_num_dt, overwrite = TRUE)

-#' Data from an experiment with numeracy and date-time variables.
+#' Data from an experiment with numeracy and date-time variables

 #'

-#' \code{exp_num_dt} is a fictitious dataset describing
+#' \code{exp_num_dt} is a fictitious set of data describing

 #' 1000 non-existing, but surprisingly friendly people.